ledgerz/berlinblockchainweek/BBWW/coordination.md

 Help needed:

-• The design deliverables logo and corporate header for Twitter (wp17)
+• The design deliverables logo and corporate header for Twitter (see wp3)

-• Volunteers to start bringing that account to life. (wp18)
+• Volunteers to start bringing that account to life. (wp11)